 Treasure Coast CISM Mission

-The mission of the TC CISM Team is to utilize strategies to assist multi disciplinary personnel by providing support, training, education, and interventions to increase resilience when experiencing a critical inci dent.
+The mission of the TC CISM Team is to employ strategies that assist multidisciplinary personnel by providing support, training, education, and interventions to increase resilience during critical incidents.

-Our local team has been actively assisting first responders since 1993.
-In 2018, the team became a Non-profit 501(c) 3, to increase the outreach potential for the Treasure Coast agencies & communities.
+Our Treasure Coast team has been actively assisting first responders since 1993.
+In 2018, the team became a 501(c) (3) nonprofit to increase outreach potential for Treasure Coast agencies & communities.

-The acronym CISM has become well known to the emergency services industry.
-A critical incident can be defined as any incident that evokes extraordinary emotions and can overwhelm the person’s ability to cope.
-These techniques provide timely and valuable intervention for “first responders” who have made a career choice to serve others.
+The acronym CISM is well known in the emergency services industry.
+A critical incident is any event that evokes strong emotions and overwhelms a person’s ability to cope.
+These techniques provide timely, valuable intervention for “first responders” who have chosen to serve others.

 What would be considered a Critical Incident?